-Wastewater Treatment and Conveyance System: Pursuant to the Development Agreement, the City will be the retail provider of wastewater service to District residents and the entire Esperanza development through build-out.
-Wastewater treatment is provided by the City's Wastewater Treatment and Recycling Center Wastewater Treatment Plant.
-The 1.4 MGD plant is owned and operated by the City, and is currently permitted with an ultimate capacity of 1.4 MGD.
-District wastewater is collected internally through various gravity and lift station/force mains and is conveyed from the District boundaries southward via an offsite 18-inch gravity wastewater line (constructed by the Master District) which ties into the City's wastewater collection system.
+Wastewater Treatment and Conveyance System: Pursuant to the Development Agreement, the City will be the wholesale provider of wastewater service to the District for up to 1,600 LUEs.
+The District will be the retail provider to customers within its boundaries.
+Wastewater treatment is provided by the City's Wastewater Treatment Plant.
+The 1.2 million gallons per day (MGD) plant is owned and operated by the City, and is currently permitted with an ultimate capacity of 1.2 MGD.
+Pursuant to the Development and Consent Agreement, the developer was required to construct an offsite wastewater line to connect the District to the City's system.
+District wastewater is collected internally through various gravity and lift station/force mains and is conveyed from the District boundaries via an offsite 14-inch force main which ties into the City's wastewater collection system.